 V. Joshua Adams

 Joshua Adams is a PhD candidate in the Department of Comparative Literature, where he studies lyric poetry (mostly after 1800) and philosophy (mostly Wittgenstein and Cavell).
-His dissertation, "The Varieties of Impersonality," focuses on the way in which various modern poets (Dickinson, Mallarmé, Eliot, Valéry, Merrill) appealed to formal experiments in order to overcome the skeptical possibility of a "radical privacy."
-Other interests include translation, the history of religions, and the figure of the philistine.
+His dissertation, "Skepticism and Impersonality in Modern Poetry" argues that various modern poets (Dickinson, Mallarmé, Eliot, Valéry, Merrill) experimented with impersonality in order to address a range of philosophical problems, including the privacy of experience, the accessibility of other minds, the relationship between mind and body, and the self.
+Other interests include the history and theory of lyric poetry, philosophy and literature, translation, myth, and modernism.
 He received an A.M. from the University of Chicago Divinity School in 2002, and a B.A from Georgetown University in the year 2000.
-An occasional translator of poetry from the Italian, and poetry critic, he edited Chicago Review from 2008 to 2010.
+An occasional writer and translator of poems, as well as a critic of contemporary poetry, he edited Chicago Review from 2008 to 2010.
 He lives in Hyde Park with his wife and daughter.

 Joel Calahan is a PhD candidate in comparative literature at the University of Chicago, where he focuses on English and Italian lyric poetry.
 He received a BA in English literature (with a minor in linguistics) from Pomona College in 2004, and an MA in humanities from the University of Chicago in 2005.
 His dissertation focuses on the influence of philology and historical linguistics in the work of nineteenth-century poets like Leopardi, Coleridge, Belli, and Hardy.
 His research interests also include prosody, history of philosophy of language, and translation theory and practice.
 He translates the Italian poets Edoardo Sanguineti, Marcello Frixione, Laura Pugno, and Giovanna Frene.
 He has been the coeditor of Chicago Review since 2010, and writes about music for Signal to Noise magazine.